GrapeCity/DsExcel-Java/README.md

 ### Bugs Fixed
 * Exception is thrown when importing ssjson with certain group settings.(DOCXLS-1998)
 * Exception is thrown when importing ssjson with some null values.(DOCXLS-1959)
-* Digital signature is lost when an Excel file is modified and saved through GcExcel.(DOCXLS-1988)
+* Digital signature is lost when an Excel file is modified and saved through DsExcel.(DOCXLS-1988)
-* Memory leak occurs when using GcExcel in multiple threads.(DOCXLS-1950)
+* Memory leak occurs when using DsExcel in multiple threads.(DOCXLS-1950)
-* Group can not be expanded in SpreadJS after loading ssjson from GcExcel.(DOCXLS-1870)
+* Group can not be expanded in SpreadJS after loading ssjson from DsExcel.(DOCXLS-1870)
 * Rich text can not be rendered correctly in the exported pdf.(DOCXLS-1906)
 * The return value of IRange.HasFomula is wong.(DOCXLS-1940)
 ## 3.0.3